Skip to main content

 The experience of regaining weight after a period of dedicated effort is deeply frustrating.
 It often carries a weight of personal responsibility, a feeling of having failed to maintain discipline.
 This feeling, while common, is a misinterpretation of a powerful biological reality.

 The regain of lost weight is primarily a physiological process, a predictable and ancient survival response hardwired into our biology.
-Your body, in its wisdom, perceives significant as a threat, akin to a period of famine.
+Your body, in its wisdom, perceives significant weight loss as a threat, akin to a period of famine.

 In response, it initiates a cascade of powerful hormonal and metabolic adaptations designed to push your weight back to its previous, familiar “set point.”
 Understanding this biological defense mechanism is the first and most critical step in learning how to work with your body’s systems to achieve lasting change.